-How to say sorry in English
+How do you say sorry in English?

 For example, if you did something wrong, you’d use “I’m sorry,” but if you want to get past someone blocking the way on the street, saying “excuse me” is a better choice.
 It’s important to distinguish between these two expressions because using the wrong one could make you sound rude in certain situations.
 A good rule of thumb is that “sorry” is used to ask for forgiveness (for example, if you did something wrong), and “excuse me” is used to ask for permission.

 Here are a few more expressions to apologize that you may have already heard.
 We’ll cover those in detail in the tables below, but you need to know the difference between them from the start.

 |I beg your pardon||This is a fancy phrase that you can use if you want to express shock or surprise.|

 |I apologize||This is the simplest way to apologize for something you did wrong.|